rnfor-pro/DevOps/monitoring-logging/README.md

 promtool check config /etc/prometheus/prometheus.yml curl -X POST http://localhost:9090/-/reload
 ```
+Head over to Prometheus UI and make Jenkins has appeared in the list of targets

 Then, you can use a POST request to reload the config.
 ```